Nighttime scene of firefighters extinguishing a blaze at a vacant construction site after an arson attack.

 Key question: Is Palma sufficiently prepared for targeted attacks on vacant plots, and how do we prevent unused sites from becoming hotspots?

-The facts are sparse but clear: there was an explosion, a fire on an abandoned plot, prompt action by the fire brigade extinguished the flames, and the police have launched an investigation.
-Residents do not yet know more, but the scene leaves no doubt: such incidents can happen again at any time if spaces in public and private areas remain deserted.
+The facts are sparse but clear: there was an explosion, a fire on an abandoned plot, prompt action by the fire brigade extinguished the flames, as in Fire near Porto Pi: What the blaze reveals about safety in Palma, and the police have launched an investigation.
+Residents do not yet know more, but the scene leaves no doubt: such incidents can happen again at any time; similar incidents elsewhere, like Avinguda de les Palmeres in Llucmajor: Eight vehicles destroyed — Was it arson, and what should be done now?, underline the threat.

 What needs critical examination here is less the single act than the environment that makes it possible.
 Vacant building plots are not uncommon in Palma.
-Without regular checks, lighting and visible use they become places where people with criminal intent can move undisturbed – whether out of vandalism, intimidatory acts or politically motivated actions.
+Without regular checks, lighting and visible use they become places where people with criminal intent can move undisturbed – whether out of vandalism, intimidatory acts or politically motivated actions, or more violent attacks such as Es Molinar in Shock: Attempt to Set a Housemate on Fire – What Needs to Be Done Now.
 The investigation may provide clues about perpetrators and motives, but prevention starts earlier: with the condition of the plots, with patrolling forces, with the visibility of the city and the neighborhood.

 Two things are currently missing in the public debate: first, an honest inventory of how many plots in Palma are truly unused and poorly secured; second, a joint plan by the municipality, owners and residents for active use or at least regular monitoring of these sites.
 After an incident people usually talk about perpetrators and spectacular details – less about everyday defenses that tackle the problem at its root.